Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 An aspect is a section with updates from preset list of friends.
 An aspect helps to divide your friend into different groups and show them different aspects of your life.

+*** How to rename an aspect? ***

+To rename an aspect go to manage page and click on aspect's title.
+You should be able to type there.

 # Administrator FAQ

 ***What ports does Diaspora need available for communication?***<br>